zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Edits an existing Model Info identified by a unique combination of `vid` (vendor ID) and `pid` (product ID) by the owner.

-Only the fields listed below (besides `vid` and `pid`) can be edited.
+Only the fields listed below (except `vid` and `pid`) can be edited.
 If other fields need to be edited - a new model info with a new `vid` or `pid` can be created.

 All non-edited fields remain the same.